Peregrine falcon: Description

 The peregrine falcon has a body length of 34 to 58 cm and a wingspan from 74 to 120 cm.
 The male and female have similar markings and plumage but, as with many birds of prey, the peregrine falcon displays marked sexual dimorphism in size, with the female measuring up to 30% larger than the male.
 Males weigh 330 to 1000 g and the noticeably larger females weigh 700 to 1500 g.
 In most subspecies, males weigh less than 700 g and females weigh more than 800 g, and cases of females weighing about 50% more than their male breeding mates are not uncommon.
 The standard linear measurements of peregrines are: the wing chord measures 26.5 to 39 cm, the tail measures 13 to 19 cm and the tarsus measures 4.5 to 5.6 cm.

 The back and the long pointed wings of the adult are usually bluish black to slate grey with indistinct darker barring (see "Subspecies" below); the wingtips are black.
 The white to rusty underparts are barred with thin clean bands of dark brown or black.
 The tail, coloured like the back but with thin clean bars, is long, narrow, and rounded at the end with a black tip and a white band at the very end.
 The top of the head and a "moustache" along the cheeks are black, contrasting sharply with the pale sides of the neck and white throat.
 The cere is yellow, as are the feet, and the beak and claws are black.
 The upper beak is notched near the tip, an adaptation which enables falcons to kill prey by severing the spinal column at the neck.
 An immature bird is much browner, with streaked, rather than barred, underparts, and has a pale bluish cere and orbital ring.

-A study shows that their black malar stripe exists to reduce glare from solar radiation, allowing them to see better.
-Photos from The Macaulay Library and iNaturalist showed that the malar stripe is thicker where there is more solar radiation.
-That supports the solar glare hypothesis.
+The patch of black feathers below the falcon's eyes is called the malar stripe.
+A 2021 study of photos from around the world showed that the malar stripe is larger in areas that receive more sunlight, and concluded that the stripe serves to improve the falcon's vision by reducing glare.